Refrigerators recalled due to choking risk from ice maker

 The recall affects about 367,500 refrigerators.
 In addition, 7,180 were sold in Canada.

-They were sound at Lowe’s, Home Depot and appliance stores nationwide and online at Frigidaire.com from April 2020 through March 2022 for between $1,200 and $4,300.
+They were sold at Lowe’s, Home Depot and appliance stores nationwide and online at Frigidaire.com from April 2020 through March 2022 for between $1,200 and $4,300.

 The recalled refrigerators all feature an ice maker and come in stainless steel, white and black.
 The refrigerators range from 23 to 36 inches wide.